adlerhurst/eventstore/README.md

 eventstore is a library where I try out new stuff related to an eventstore as a single point of truth.

 At the moment I'm writing this it's not meant to evolve to a service.
-If you want to use it as a framework in your service I'm happy to share my thaughts with you.
+If you want to use it as a framework in your app I'm happy to share my thoughts with you.

 My initial intention of this repo is to showcase ideas i develop durring days, months or even years working with eventsourcing and CQRS on the [groundbreaking IAM called ZITADEL](https://github.com/caos/zitadel).